Unique gravitational wave signatures of GLPV scalar-tensor theories: Conclusion

 \section{Conclusion}

 GWs offer a way of testing gravity in the very early Universe.
 We studied the impact of a GLPV scalar field on the spectrum of the induced GWs.
-Generally speaking, DHOST or GLPV models do not have manifestly second-order equations of motion.
+Generally speaking, GLPV models do not have manifestly second-order equations of motion.
 However, around FLRW the linear equations of motion have a standard dispersion.
 We showed that there is a new source term at the nonlinear level for the GLPV models that are disformally disconnected from Horndeski.
+Note that these models are only degenerate in the uniform slicing and belong to the U-DHOST class.
 It is only the scalar-scalar-tensor interaction that breaks the second-order form of the equation of motion at cubic order and provides a fundamental distinction between Horndeski gravity and GLPV.

 The new source term dominates deep inside the horizon and further enhances the production of GWs.
 For a scale-invariant curvature power spectrum, the resonant contributions to the GWs spectrum scale as $\Omega_{\rm GW} \propto (k/k_D)^5 P_\zeta^2 $ where $k_D$ is the transition scale from GLPV to standard GR.
 The new scaling is different from the previous results in Horndeski gravity \cite{Domenech:2024drm} where the spectrum growths as $k^3$, which coincidentally is the same as the universal causal infrared tail \cite{Cai:2019cdl}.
 Therefore, our work shows that induced GWs provide a powerful tool not only to test modifications of gravity but also to test between conventional Horndeski models and GLPV.
+Equivalently, the presence (or absence) of this $k^5$ scaling provides a sharp discriminator between the U-DHOST sector of GLPV and Horndeski models.